What will your child learn in first grade language arts?

 69 and below U (unsatisfactory progress)

 Student work will be graded promptly and will be sent home in their folders every Friday.
 We are not allowed to send home certain county assessments, but a note will go home explaining how your child performed on those tests.
-I will also post grades to my gradebook in a timely manner so you can access them on the Family Access portion of the website once that is available.
+I will also post grades to my gradebook in a timely manner so you can access them on Family Access through MCPS.